-This certification applies to all staff and associates provided with access to Brookes information assets and network services, all information assets and the associated business processes that support the provision of education and ancillary University services.
+This certification applies to all staff and associates provided with access to Oxford Brookes' information assets and network services, all information assets and the associated business processes that support the provision of education and ancillary University services.

 When creating any form of information on behalf of the University, content owners need to assign it one of the following categories: